The Genealogy of Jesus

 We have already talked about how the line of David was important to the Jews.
 In 2 Samuel 7, God makes an important promise to David.
 God promises that he will build a “house” for David.
 God will establish David’s kingdom forever.
 God promises that one day from David’s line, a king will come and his kingdom will never end.
 Here is how God describes this king “I will be to him a father, and he shall be to me a son.”
 You will find a similar prophecy in 1 Chronicles 17.

-Later in the prophetic books, God’s promise gets deeper.
-We can look at two of these together.
+Later in the prophetic books (like Isaiah and Jeremiah), God’s promise gets deeper.
+We can look at two places where God builds on His promise to David together.
 Take some time to summarize these in your own words and think about how they connect to Matthew’s genealogy and the gospel.
 Keep asking yourself, what does it mean for Jesus to be the Christ?
 What does it mean for Him to be the son of David?

 The first one we’ll look at is Isaiah 11:1-16.
 Isaiah focuses on the judgment of God’s people.
-At the beginning of Isaiah, God calls out their idolatry and sin through the prophet Isaiah.
+At the beginning of Isaiah, God calls out the idolatry and sin of His people through the prophet Isaiah.
 God’s people turn to foreign gods and choose to trust other nations for help instead of trusting God.
 God warns them and waits for them to return, but they continue to rebel.

 “There shall come forth a shoot from the stump of Jesse,